furious-luke/polecat/README.md

 Enter Postgraphile, a fantastic NodeJS library to automatically create GraphQL APIs from a PostgreSQL database schema.
 Producing a typed, `n + 1`-safe, API "free of charge" can be amazingly useful, especially for all those typical CRUD operations needed.
-But every API needs customisation, unique mutations; various things to catch all those edge-cases and perform atypical operations.
-Postgraphile provides a number plugins which ease the pain of extensions, but the developer experience begins to suffer: there is no ORM available out of the box to assist in performing database operations, and the documentation surrounding the schema builder is a little scarce.
+But no auto-generated API is without the need for customisation.
+There are always unique mutations and edge-cases.
+Postgraphile provides a number plugins which ease the pain of extensions, but the developer experience begins to
+suffer: there is no ORM available out of the box to assist in performing database operations, and the documentation surrounding the schema builder is a little scarce.
 Postgraphile encourages development of customised queries using PostgreSQL's internal scripting language(s).
 This works very well so long as you're able to write your scripts without error.
 Debugging PostgreSQL functions can be a trying experience, with unhelpful error messages and very limited ability for stepping through your code.
 Again, developer experience suffers.

 Polecat is inspired by both Django and Postgraphile.
-It incorporates the automatic creation of APIs from Postgraphile, but wraps it in the convenience of Django and Python.
-Polecat attempts to be "batteries included", you should be able to use Polecat and only Polecat to build a highly-performant, scalable API server, deployed to popular cloud services, all the while enjoying a pleasant developer experience.
+It borrows the automatic creation of APIs from Postgraphile, and attempts to wrap it in the same kind of convenience as Django.
+Polecat attempts to be "batteries included", you should be able to use Polecat to build a highly-performant, scalable API server, deployed to popular cloud services, all the while enjoying a pleasant developer experience.

 ## Features